Paul Simon / Simon and Garfunkel Albums Ranked Worst to Best

 Since then, he's rarely looked back, taking his South African excursion to other continents and even taking his own musical journey to the Broadway stage.
 He's one of music's most restless artists, rarely going the expected route, whether taking a lengthy break between albums when people just didn't do things like that or collaborating with Brian Eno for an ambient-inspired project.

-Simon's story isn't complete without Simon & Garfunkel, which is why we included their five studio records in our list of Paul Simon Albums Ranked Worst to Best.
+Simon's story isn't complete without Simon & Garfunkel, which is why we included their five studio records in the following list of Paul Simon Albums Ranked Worst to Best.